Fide2023/helpdesk/README.md

 The config files for the system can be found under config/...

-In config/email.json you have to configure:
+In config/email.json you have to configure the settings for the email functions to work:

 - service mail
 - user